Ihembosi: Community development and Engagement in Ihembosi

 Ihembosi community has benefitted from different community information, development and engagement in recent years.
 In 2019 the Anambra State Library Board, in partnership with Gran Hermano Academy, Awka, organized Cancer work in Ihembosi in commemoration of World Cancer Day celebrated every 4 February throughout the world.
 The programme was taken to Ihembosi to create awareness on cancer and healthy living.

 In another development, Ihembosi community benefits from literacy activities organized by the public libraries, library organizations and non-government organizations (NGO).
 The secondary schools in Ihembosi joined other schools in Anambra State in a reading and spelling bee competition where they took the third position.

 During the 2021 International Literacy Day, Ihembosi Branch Library organized a literacy activities for the school children in the community.
 The schools and children of Ihembosi have benefitted from one of their sons Dr. Ebuka Onunkwo who donated 10 million naira for the scholarship of 10 university students from his home town Ihembosi.
 The senior students in Community Secondary School Ihembosi also enjoy the free education through Dr. Ebuka Onunkwo who has been paying their school fee, WAEC and NECO exam since 2009 to date.
 Over 600 students have benefitted from this gesture.

 IHEMBOSI IN DIASPORA (IID), an NGO has been funding the massive renovation of the secondary school of late and an individual amongst them took it upon himself to build a storied outpost for the security staff of the school.

-Notable also are some individualsthat have been payingfor the PTA teachers of the school.